Operation OAU: Invasion

 Due to the swiftness of the Nigerian advance the Biafran 63rd Brigade retreated from the Obiangwu airstrip on 22 September, leaving the bulk of its equipment to the Nigerian 22nd and 44th battalions.
 The same day, the Biafran Maj.
 Joseph Achuzie attempted a counterattack at the Obiangwu airstrip, but was swiftly repulsed by the Nigerian 22nd Battalion.
 On 30 September the Nigerian 21st battalion outflanked the defending Biafran 13th Division and captured Okigwe town.
 In mid-September, the French President Charles de Gaulle openly voiced his support for the Biafran cause and began shipping weapons to Biafra.

 The terrain around Umuahia consisted of areas of vast jungles and rivers that were littered with mines and Biafran soldiers.
 For 14 days, the two sides exchanged gunfire and artillery, resulting in mass casualties on both sides.
-Adekunle radioed in that he needed reinforcements or his entire division would be at risk of annihilation, but they never arrived.
+Adekunle radioed in that he needed reinforcements or his entire 3rd Marine Division would be at risk of annihilation, but they never arrived.
 Nearly 15,000 Nigerian soldiers had either been killed or wounded in the Umuahia sector, and on 1 October the 3rd Marine Division retreated to Port Harcourt while the 16th Division was left isolated in Owerri.
 Instead of pursuing the retreating Nigerians to Port Harcourt the Biafrans slowly made their way up the Aba-Umuahia road and managed to capture Aba on 15 October.

 Aftermath

-Although Shuwa's 1st Division successfully captured Okigwe and the Obiangwu airstrip the operation resulted in disaster for Adekunle's 3rd Marine Division in which it lost over 20,000 of its 35,000 soldiers, over two thirds of the entire division, and found itself in short supply of both men and food.
+Although Shuwa's 1st Division successfully captured Okigwe and the Obiangwu airstrip, the operation resulted in disaster for Adekunle's 3rd Marine Division in which it lost over 20,000 of its 35,000 soldiers, over two thirds of the entire division, and found itself in short supply of both men and food.
 While Yakubu Gowon was distracted by the anti-tax riots in western Nigeria the Biafran Brigadier Alexander Madiebo encircled Owerri, trapping the 3,000-man Nigerian 16th Division inside the city.
 For the next several months attacks were launched by Biafran soldiers on Nigerian defensive positions around the city which allowed them to inch closer to Owerri with every battle.
 On 5 December the Biafrans launched a two-day offensive on Owerri in which 50,000 rounds of ammunition, 300 mortars, 200 howitzer shells, and 20 anti-tank weapons were fired by the Biafrans but the Nigerian 16th Division under Col. Etuk managed to stay put in their original positions.
 On 15 January 1969 the Biafran 60th Brigade entered Owerri and forced the Nigerians within the city to retreat across the Otamini Bridge.
 Hungry and half-naked Biafran soldiers discovered the Nigerians’ food and clothing supplies and decided to stay and have their fill while the Nigerians regrouped and launched a counter-attack, causing the Biafrans to retreat.
 By 31 March 1969 the Biafrans had control over 70% of Owerri while the remaining 300 Nigerian soldiers fled the city on 25 April.